OpenEvalProject/evals/manuscripts/elife-56674/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/56674/elife-56674-fig7-v2.jpg)

-**Figure 7.:** hpr1∆ are independent on Rad51.(A) Spontaneous Rad52-YFP foci formation in WT (W303), hpr1Δ (U678.1C), rad51Δ (WSR51.4A) and hpr1Δ rad51Δ (HPR51.15A) strains carrying the empty vectors pCM184 and pCM189, or a combination of both carrying the RNH1 or AID genes as indicated in the legend.
+**Figure 7.:** (A) Spontaneous Rad52-YFP foci formation in WT (W303), hpr1Δ (U678.1C), rad51Δ (WSR51.4A) and hpr1Δ rad51Δ (HPR51.15A) strains carrying the empty vectors pCM184 and pCM189, or a combination of both carrying the RNH1 or AID genes as indicated in the legend.
 (B) Representative images and value of the percent of the total nuclei scored that stained positively for DNA:RNA hybrids in chromatin spreads stained with the S9.6 antibody in WT (W303), hpr1Δ (U678.1C), rad51Δ (WSR51.4A), hpr1Δ rad51Δ (HPR51.15A) and RNH-R (rnh1Δ rnh201Δ) strains.
-In both panels, average and SEM of at least three independent experiments performed with more than 100 cells are shown. *, p≤0.05; **, p≤0.01, ***, p≤0.001 (unpaired Student’s t-test).Figure 7—source data 1.
+In both panels, average and SEM of at least three independent experiments performed with more than 100 cells are shown. *, p≤0.05; **, p≤0.01, ***, p≤0.001 (unpaired Student’s t-test).

 ## Discussion